-Sensitivity analysis is financial analysis technique that works on the basis of what-if analysis like how independent factors can affect the dependent factor and it is used to predict the outcome when analysis is performed under certain conditions and it is used by investors which takes into consideration the conditions that affect their potential investment and use it as a test to predict and evaluate the result.
+Sensitivity analysis is an analysis technique that works on the basis of what-if analysis like how independent factors can affect the dependent factor and is used to predict the outcome when analysis is performed under certain conditions.

 The formula for sensitivity analysis is basically a financial model in excel where the analyst is required to identify the key variables for the output formula and then assess the output based on different combinations of the independent variables.

 Mathematically, the dependent output formula is represented as,

 There is a series of sensitivity analysis methods that one must be aware of before conducting it.
 Knowing this helps users deploy the required measures wisely to obtain more reliable results.
 Let us have a look at the step-by-step process:

 - Firstly, the analyst is required to design the basic formula, which will act as the output formula.
 For instance, say NPV formula can be taken as the output formula.

 - Next, the analyst needs to identify which are the variables that are required to be sensitized as they are key to the output formula.
 In the NPV formula in excel, the cost of capital and the initial investment can be the independent variables.